voltrb/docs/en/docs/model_states.md

 # Model States

-Because models run on the client and there is latency between the client and the server, Volt provides a few "state" methods to see if a model is synced to the server.
-If you save from a buffer, the Promise returned from .save! will only resolve once the data has been saved on the server, so these state methods are mostly for showing the user what is happening.
+Since models are run on the client and there is latency between the client and the server, Volt provides a few "state" methods to see if a model is synced to the server.
+If you save from a buffer, the Promise returned from .save! will only resolve once the data has been saved on the server.
+These state methods are mostly for showing the user what is happening.

 ## Saved State